 Introduction to fermentation: microbes and food fermentations, measurement and control in fermentation, Substrate utilization and product formation.
-Fermenter design, instruments and operation; Aeration and agitation in fermentation: Types of fermentation: sub-merged and solid state.
+Fermenter design, Aeration and agitation in fermentation: Types of fermentation: sub-merged and solid state.
 Batch and continuous fermentation, scale up in fermentation.
-Fermentation Kinetics, Product recovery.
-Biological waste treatment and in plant sanitation.
+Product recovery.
+Biological waste treatment and plant sanitation.